 Our lab data consists of images and metadata generated by the experiment.
 I built an API to serve the data using Django REST framework and PostgreSQL.

 Here are some papers I’ve worked on:

 Richard J. Fletcher, Airlia Shaffer, Cedric C. Wilson, Parth B. Patel, Zhenjie Yan, Valentin Crepel, Biswaroop Mukherjee, and Martin W. Zwierlein.
-Accepted to Science, 2020.
+Science, 2021.

 We prepare a Landau gauge wavefunction in the lowest Landau level by rapidly rotating a Bose-Einstein condensate.
 This paves the way towards the measurement and control of more exotic quantum Hall states using neutral atoms.

 Parth B. Patel, Zhenjie Yan, Biswaroop Mukherjee, Richard J. Fletcher, Julian Struck, and Martin W. Zwierlein.
-Accepted to Science, 2020.
+Science, 2020.

 We probe the diffusivity of a fermionic superfluid by measuring the attenuation of sound waves.
 Our findings inform theories of fermion transport, with relevance for hydrodynamic flow of electrons, neutrons and quarks.

 Biswaroop Mukherjee, Parth B Patel, Zhenjie Yan, Richard J Fletcher, Julian Struck, Martin W Zwierlein.
 PRL 2019.

 We follow the spectral response of the unitary Fermi gas from the Boltzmann regime through quantum degeneracy and across the superfluid transition.
 We observe a clear change in two-body correlations as the gas becomes a superfluid.